laszloT/GEPrRep/README.md

 These C# .net classes are designed to extract unoccupied space from groups of closed pairs within a data feed.

-Given a group of closed pairs, where each pair of the group comprises the following values:
+Consider a group of closed pairs, where each pair of the group comprises the following values:

 fromInt  int64